 What if the babysitter disputes the claim I’m making?

 The Claim Handlers are experts at investigating claims made and determining whether a particular claim is valid.
 They will consider all the evidence and reports supplied by both parties before determining whether the claim should be successful.
-The important thing is that those involved report the incident quickly, and are responsive and accurate when discussing what occured.
+The important thing is that those involved report the incident quickly, and are responsive and accurate when discussing what occurred.

 What is “The Excess”?